 A typical beautiful winter morning view from Taste of Alaska lodge.
 Photos without credits shown are by Paul Maley.

-Our 6th RING OF FIRE EXPEDITIONS aurora viewing expedition to Alaska occurred from January 16-21 to Fairbanks.
+Our 7th RING OF FIRE EXPEDITIONS aurora viewing expedition to Alaska occurred from January 16-21 to Fairbanks.
+(Expedition 5 was a site survey trip to Svalbard).
 We had 9 people on the trip and our base of operations was the Taste of Alaska Lodge located east of the city.
 The main goal was to view the continuing aurora displays as the Sun begins to wind down from its recent maximum.
 Temperatures this year were rather mild and the coldest we experienced were on the order of -6 deg F with typical daytime high temperatures around +11 deg F. Of the 5 nights, one had decent aurora and another was clear with no sign of aurora except for two 5 minute outbursts that only two of our expedition members were able to spot.
 One night was the rather long trip to the Arctic Circle which normally would have been the best opportunity to see the Northern Lights, but on this day it was overcast with light snow and so no aurora were seen then.

 Not far away one could go dog mushing.
 Lynn took a 3-hour course and was able to mush her own team.